So you’re planning an event...have you thought ahead to prevent common event production pitfalls?

 Believe it or not, some companies still rely heavily on print or other forms of “traditional” marketing to promote their events.
 These avenues have their place, but you’re potentially restricting your reach if you’re not going digital.

-Digital promotion for events might include things like social media advertising, pay per click advertising, and website promotions.
+Digital event marketing might include things like social media advertising, pay per click advertising, and website promotions.
 You might have guest blog posts on relevant websites, emails going out to your list, and listings on event sites.

 Planning a successful event takes time - often much more time than companies estimate.
 If you’re expecting sales or marketing to plan an event while simultaneously continuing with “business as usual” then you’re probably short on the time needed.
-Also, consider that these people probably have targets to meet outside of the extra time spent on the event - planning may not be a priority.
+Also, consider that the team has targets to meet outside of the extra time spent on the event - planning may not be a priority.

 The best events have the planning phase fine-tuned.
 They prepare for “Murphy’s Law,” devote appropriate time and resources and follow a repeatable plan.
 This way, all of your efforts are a success!